 Siemens has introduced a new type of plug-on neutral load center that makes installation faster and easier.
 What Breakers Are Compatible With Square D Homeline.
 This new design has a built-in neutral bus bar and a smaller footprint that offers more room for wire bending.
 Because of its smallest footprint, it is more convenient for installers and less disruptive for the home.

-Another option is to use a Siemens breaker in a square D panel.
-The QD series breaker from Siemens is compatible with Square D panels.
 While it is not recommended to mix and match Siemens breakers, they do work in the Square D panel.

 Which breakers are interchangeable?